-Navigating the world of personal finance and investing can be a daunting challenge for just about anyone, particularly those just who are just getting started in investing.
+Navigating the world of personal finance and investing can be a daunting challenge for just about anyone, particularly those who are beginner investors.

-But learning about investing and finance need not be a difficult process.
+But learning about investing and finance doesn't need to be a monumental challenge.
 Luckily, there is a wealth of literature out there for guiding beginning investors.

-While they won't tell you what to buy and when, these books can serve as a guide to help you wade through the muddy waters of investing.
+While they won't tell you what to buy and when to buy it, these books can serve as a guide to help you wade through the muddy waters of being a first-time investor.

 The Intelligent Investor, by Benjamin Graham (1949)